Open positions

 Project structure:

-• Understanding the problem (literature work on inner speech and multivariate pattern analyses)
+- Understanding the problem (literature work on inner speech and multivariate pattern analysis)

 Key references: